Earl-Of-March-FRC/2025-7476-Reefscape/ARCHITECTURE.md

 -   **Purpose**: To control the angle of the intake/arm mechanism.
 -   **Key Files**: `ArmSubsystem.java`, `ArmSetPositionPIDCmd.java`.
 -   **How it Works**: The arm uses the SPARK MAX's onboard **position PID** to move to and hold specific angles.
 A critical part of this is the **gravity feedforward** term (`kGainFF`), which helps the PID controller by proactively applying power to counteract the force of gravity.
-A REV Color Sensor V3 mounted near the rollers checks for algae presence and proximity, allowing commands to refuse launches when the arm is empty and giving the drive team confidence that a reef strip actually captured a game piece.

 ```java:ArmSubsystem.java
 // In ArmSubsystem.java periodic() method